grantges/learning-modules-labs/WIDGETS100/README.md

 # WIDGETS100

 In this lab, you will create a simple widget that displays a checkbox.
+The completed lab is located in  [projects/WIDGETS100](https://github.com/appcelerator-training/learning-modules-labs/tree/master/WIDGETS100/projects/WIDGETS100)

 ![Screenshot](https://monosnap.com/file/pUcsB7BfwSpJLVTOicelYjzxtyFweX.png)